c3l3si4n/crtdumper/README.md

 - Fetches certificates from CT logs.
 - Extracts domain names from certificates.
-- Saves progress to a cache file for resuming.
+- Saves progress to a file for resuming.
 - Supports multithreading for faster processing.
 - Handles retries for transient network errors.